Modi Frank: Creating Visual Noise For Kicks And Profit

 Exene and Modi wrote Bad Day together as a salute to the roots-rock and cow-punk scenes that were flourishing in Southern California at the time.
 The X singer filmed and Modi directed.
 The ladies put in their buddies as actors, which is a who's-who of the mid-'80s LA music scene– X's John Doe, head Flesh Eater Chris D, Gil, T of Top Jimmy's Rhythm Pigs, and The Blasters' Dave Alvin all starred.
 A young Kevin Costner, who would go on to win Academy Awards with Dances With Wolves also stars.

-With her new formed company, Modi brought on her producing partner Merrill Ward, who had not only had a music background but also notable industry credits.
+With her new formed 1990’s company work really took off, Modi brought on her producing partner Merrill Ward, who had not only had a music background but also notable industry credits.
 Ward served as producer, assistant director, and writer on a vast array of projects for David Lynch, Doug Liman, Moshe Brakha, The Ramones, The Beastie Boys, Megadeth, Suicidal Tendencies, CBS Television, The Disney Channel, Playboy, Bravo, and Warner Brothers Television.

 Together at Modivation Films, Modi and Ward took over the 90’s.
 Modi became The Alt-Rock Video Director of Choice.
-It should be noted that the only other female directors working with these now iconic bands were Tamara Davis and Penelope Spheeris.
-The female director fishbowl at that time was very, very small,
+It should be noted that the only other female directors working with these now iconic 80’s/90’s bands were Tamara Davis, Penelope Spheeris, Sophie Muller & Casey Niccoli .
+The female director fishbowl at that time was very, very small, Less than a handle of epic female directors then, maybe at most and Modi was in that fishbowl.

 Modi would go on to tour the world with mind blowing bands including Henry Rollins and his now formed kick ass, take no prisoners musical outfit, The Rollins Band.
-Modi was the official videographer and live director for The Rollins Band and every show and live gig she captured was a guerrilla warfare-type visual excursion.
+Modi was the official videographer and live director for The Rollins Band.
+Every show and live gig she captured was a guerrilla warfare-type visual excursion.
+From on stage to back stage, this was Rollins Band at their best around the world.

 Once again, Modi was capturing pure male aggression and talent, live onstage and off.
-She would continue to direct many projects for Rollins including two of Rollins' acclaimed spoken word, long form video releases; You Saw Me Up There and Talking From The Box—winner of boatloads of awards, including the Kennedy Film Center Honor.
+She would continue to direct & shoot many projects for Rollins including awarding winning music videos, EPK’s & two of Rollins' acclaimed spoken word, long form video releases; You Saw Me Up There and Talking From The Box—winner of boatloads of awards, including the Kennedy Film Center Honor.

-Modi directed a wealth of work on the peculiarly '90s phenomenon of video magazines, as well as EPKs, rockumentaries, and of course music videos and other live televisual work.
-Her impressive roster of talent included Iggy Pop, Smashing Pumpkins, Stone Temple Pilots, Garth Brooks, Dwight Yoakam, Prince, Keith Richards, The Ramones, Clint Black, Pearl Jam, Ice T, Easy E, Motley Crue, Kiss, Butthole Surfers, Babes In Toyland, Alice In Chains, Anthrax, George Clinton, James Brown, Slayer, Queen, Ben Harper, Blink-182, and Lenny Kravitz.
+Modi directed a wealth of work on the peculiarly '90s phenomenon of video magazines , rockumentaries, and of course iconic music videos and other live televisual work.
+Her impressive roster of talent included Iggy Pop, Smashing Pumpkins, Stone Temple Pilots, Garth Brooks, Dwight Yoakam, X, Prince, Keith Richards, The Ramones, Clint Black, Pearl Jam, Ice T, Easy E, Motley Crue, Kiss, Butthole Surfers, Babes In Toyland, Alice In Chains, Anthrax, George Clinton, James Brown, Slayer, Queen, Ben Harper, Blink-182, and Lenny Kravitz..

-Between directing gigs, there would also be a series of short comedy films Modi created and directed with alt comic Manny Chevrolet of the infamous lounge act Two Free Stooges.
+Then there would also be a series of short comedy films Modi created and directed with alt comic Manny Chevrolet of the infamous lounge act Two Free Stooges who are featured in Flea’s book “Acid for The Children” .
 All of her short comedy films toured the worldwide film festival circuit and earned her more film festival awards to buckle to her already weighed-down mantle.
+Who knew short comedies before the advent of you tube!

-Directors like Wayne Isham, Stacy Peralta, and others would hire Modi for her smokin’ camera skills to be one of the cameramen on multi camera shoots.
-Modi was always the only female shooter on these packs of cameramen.
+Between directing gigs, other directors like Wayne Isham, Stacy Peralta, and others would hire Modi a shooter for her smokin’ camera skills to be one of the cameramen on their multi camera shoots.
+Modi was always the only female shooter on these packs of live cameramen.

 Director Jeff Richter hired Modi to be on the camera team for Rage Against The Machine’s famous final concert at The Grand Olympic Auditorium.
-When Rage played before the Democratic National Convention in 2000 in LA, they managed to incite a full scale riot—Modi was there with boots on the ground capturing all the mayhem.
+When Rage played before the Democratic National Convention in 2000 in LA, during that full scale riot—Modi was there with boots on the ground capturing all the mayhem.
 Her skills as a shooter were heavily sought after, and are now easy to spot in those famous documentaries, concerts and riot footage.

 These were heady days.

-“Napster hit Los Angeles hard,” she says now.
-“Anybody that was in the music business – especially us behind-the scenes people, like record producers, filmmakers, even marketing people, we got slammed.
+In the early 2000’s “Napster hit Los Angeles hard,” she says now.
+“Anybody that was in the music business – especially us behind-the scenes people, like road crew, filmmakers, even marketing people, we got slammed.
 The record industry hit financial rock bottom.”
 Seeing Napster founder Sean Parker speaking at a huge industry conference in L.A. in the 2000s (and watching “record executives walk out crying”) was the only writing on the wall Modi needed.
 It may have taken eight more years for her to pack her bags, but she finally fled her beloved Los Angeles for Austin, TX in 2009, where all good rockers go to die and Modi currently lives.

 “As they say,” she smiles, quoting X, “'she had to leave Los Angeles.”
 Truer words were never spoken.

-After her years in the trenches Modi became an educator, speaking on numerous panels about digital and traditional filmmaking, directing, new media production, and distribution, and has has travelled internationally to participate in film and digital media conferences.
-These days, Modi is focused on her business Vntg Muscle, selling high end vintage upycled clothing goodies at hipster pops ups around Austin.
-Her Instagram @vntgmuscle is shot entirely by her, “Given that I have a photographer's eye, I live by the camera creed of …”always keep shooting, never get out of the boat” she laughs. @vntgmucle also features her beautiful, now an adult daughter Max modeling the vntgmuscle wares.
+After her years in the trenches as a Producer/Director & shooter, Modi became an educator, speaking on numerous panels about digital and traditional filmmaking, directing, new media production, and distribution, and has has travelled internationally to participate in film and digital media conferences.
+These days, Modi is focused on her business Vntg Muscle, selling high end vintage & antique goodies at world famous vintage malls around Austin.
+Her Instagram @vntgmuscle is shot entirely by her, “Given that I have a photographer's eye, I live by the camera creed of …”always keep shooting, never get out of the boat” she laughs. @vntgmucle also has host segments her beautiful, now an adult daughter Max showing off the vntgmuscle goodies of high end furniture, decor & clothing.

 Will Modi change the look of streaming service content the way she permanently altered rock videos, short films, rockumentaries and feature films back in the day?
 One can only hope....